MENU

 5. Are fertilized landscapes sources of nutrients in bodies of water?

 Yes.
 A study by Yang and Toor (2016) showed that fertilized urban landscapes were one of several sources of nitrate nitrogen to urban stormwater runoff in Florida.
-In that study of various neighborhoods in the Tampa Bay area, N fertilizers contributed 1–39% of nitrate in urban residential stormwater.
+In that study of various neighborhoods in the Tampa Bay area, N fertilizers contributed 1%–39% of nitrate in urban residential stormwater.
 Urban stormwater runoff can be directed to surface water, thereby conveying fertilizer nutrients to Florida bodies of water.
 Basin Management Action Plans (BMAPs) for surface water bodies in Florida specifically list stormwater runoff as a potential source of nutrients and call for actions that will reduce nutrient transport via stormwater.
 The management practices in many Florida BMAPs include public education about turfgrass fertilizers and other Florida-Friendly Landscaping™ practices that aim to minimize potential transport of excess nutrients from land to water bodies.

 In BMAPs developed for Florida's nitrogen-impaired springs, contributions of N by urban turf fertilizers, agricultural fertilizers, and sports turf fertilizers have been estimated through the Nitrogen Source Inventory Loading Tool (NSILT).
 This modeling tool uses the best available data on land use, expected fertilizer application rates associated with each land use, and fertilizer attenuation in soils to predict N loading to each spring's watershed.
-For example, in the Homosassa Springshed, urban turf fertilizers are estimated to contribute 24% of total springshed N (137,637 lb N/year), while agricultural fertilizers are estimated to contribute 18% (107,844 lb N/year).
+For example, in the Homosassa springshed, urban turf fertilizers are estimated to contribute 24% of total springshed N (137,637 lb N/year), while agricultural fertilizers are estimated to contribute 18% (107,844 lb N/year).
 Sports turf fertilizers are estimated to contribute 3% (14,786 lb N/year).

-Research needs: More information on stormwater transport of fertilizer nutrients in other geographic areas of Florida is needed.
+More information on stormwater transport of fertilizer nutrients in other geographic areas of Florida is needed.
 We also need more information on the fate of agricultural fertilizers to both runoff and groundwater for a variety of crops, sites, and growing conditions in Florida.
 These studies will help improve the NSILT models and increase our ability to predict the fate and transport of fertilizer nutrients in a variety of soil and climatic conditions.
 We also have limited information on sports turf fertilizer usage rates and nutrient losses from those land uses.

 6. What is known about nutrient losses via leaching and runoff in urban landscapes?

 Extensive research on leaching of nitrogen under turfgrass systems has been conducted.
 When applied to actively growing, healthy turf, nitrate leaching was minimized even when treatments were applied as soluble urea at rates exceeding the current UF/IFAS recommendations (McGroary et al. 2017; Shaddox et al. 2016a; Shaddox et al. 2016b; Shaddox et al. 2017; Telenko et al. 2015; Trenholm et al. 2012).
-The results from these studies indicate that nitrate leaching does not increase significantly during the months of fertilizer bans in many county/municipality fertilizer ordinances (June–September 30).
+The results from these studies indicate that nitrate leaching does not increase significantly during the months of fertilizer bans in many county/municipality fertilizer ordinances (June–September).
 This is due to the increased root mass and shoot growth during this time (Telenko et al. 2015; Trenholm et al. 2012).
 Research from north central Florida indicates that the most nitrate leaching is likely to occur in late winter or early spring, and that nitrate leaching can increase significantly during winter months when N is applied at rates of 1 lb/1000 ft2 or greater on a monthly schedule (Shaddox et al. 2016a).
 This increase in leaching is attributed to the reduced nutrient assimilation by the semi-dormant or dormant turfgrass.
-There were few differences in nitrate leaching due to N source, whether treatments were soluble, biosolid, or controlled-release sources if turf was actively growing and healthy (Saha et al. 2007).
+There were few differences in nitrate leaching due to N source, whether treatments were soluble, biosolid, or controlled-release sources, if turf was actively growing and healthy (Saha et al. 2007).

 Due to the sandy soils that allow for rapid water infiltration in Florida, it is often thought that runoff is not a major problem.
 However, local hydrology is significantly disturbed in urbanized areas.
 Suboptimal site conditions such as compacted soils or sparsely vegetated lawns can lead to runoff from urban lawns.
 Furthermore, impervious surfaces in urban areas can collect nutrient-bearing materials (fertilizer granules, pet wastes, grass clippings, etc.), which are mobilized and transported by rainfall.
 UF/IFAS research by Yang and Toor (2016) used stable isotope source tracking methods to identify sources of N in stormwater runoff and stormwater ponds in the Tampa area (see Question 5).
 These studies showed that fertilizers are indeed a source of N in urban residential runoff.
 In the most intensive of these studies, which investigated runoff from a variety of urban neighborhood types (multifamily, single family of different sizes), atmospheric deposition (rain) was the leading N source, followed by soil organic matter and N-bearing fertilizers.
 Atmospheric sources of nitrogen are local, national, and international, and atmospheric N concentrations can vary widely.
 However, since N is a ubiquitous part of the atmosphere, atmospheric deposition will contain some level of N. Impervious urban surfaces that limit rainfall infiltration into soils can therefore be expected to channel atmospheric N to runoff and receiving water bodies.